List of mayors of La Crosse, Wisconsin

-This is a list of mayors of La Crosse, Wisconsin, USA.
+This is a list of mayors of La Crosse, Wisconsin, United States.
 La Crosse was originally incorporated as a village in 1851.
 In the 9th Wisconsin Legislature (1856), La Crosse was re-incorporated as a city.
 La Crosse has always since then utilized a mayor-council form of government.
 Mayors were initially elected every year.
 Mayoral terms were increased to two years in 1885, and extended to four years in 1981.

 The first mayor of La Crosse was Thomas Benton Stoddard, a pioneer lawyer and railroad developer.
 The current mayor is Shaundel Washington-Spivey, a former member of the La Crosse School Board.
 Washington-Spivey is also La Crosse's first black mayor and first LGBTQ mayor.
 Patrick Zielke was the longest-serving mayor, holding office from 1975 to 1997.